nixworks/public/news/2002/12/30/a-tanker-the-amazonian-explorer-arrived-in-puerto-la-cruz-venezuela-200-kilometers-east-of-caracas-the-capital-president-hugo-cha-ve.md

 ### [2002-12-30](/news/2002/12/30/index.md)

 # A tanker, the "Amazonian Explorer", arrived in Puerto la Cruz, Venezuela, 200 kilometers east of Caracas, the capital.
-President Hugo Chavez traveled to the port to supervise the unloading of 525000|oilbbl|m3 of gasoline.
+President Hugo Chavez traveled to the port to supervise the unloading of 525000 oilbbl of gasoline.
 Gasoline is restricted due to a strike at Petroleos de Venezuela SA (PdVSA), the state-owned oil company, which is aimed at forcing President Chavez to call early elections.